idelMojahid/GildedRose-Refactoring-Kata/README.md

 # Gilded Rose

-This is the Gilded Rose kata in Typescript with mocha
+This is the Gilded Rose kata in Javascript with jest

 ## Getting started